fadden/nulib2/nulib2/README.txt

 Mac OS X
 ========

-This works just like the UNIX version.
-You'll see some warnings due to some namespace collisions between nufxlib and Carbon, but everything will work fine.
-The Carbon framework is used to enable support for filetypes and resource forks.
+This works just like the UNIX version, but includes support for resource forks and Finder file/aux types.

+Tested with Xcode v5.1.1 and Mac OS 10.8.5.

 Win32